securecurebt5/scapyprogs/README.txt

-Here is another program that I have wrote in python using scapy module, simply this particular code sends dhcp discover messages and waits for a dhcp offer message and check if the source is the legal DHCP server or not, if not it prints to the user that a Rogue DHCP server is in the network.
+Here is another program that I have wrote in python using scapy module, simply this particular code sends dhcp discover messages and waits for a dhcp offer message and check if the source is the legal DHCP server or not, if not it prints to the user that a Rogue DHCP server is on the network.
 Reauired :
     scapy
     colorama